jaanga/jaanga.github.io/dev-notes.md

 * Add links to blog tags
 * Separate out Jaanga blog from template
 * Rename from 'get' to 'request'
-* Add links to dev notes where appropriate
+* Add links to dev notes where appropriate, from blog?
-* Find way to force post to display in correct date order
+* Find way to force post to display in correct date order << 2015-11-11 ~ looking good